 On the other hand, another current theory about the hazard of fasting is that, for people who exercise regularly or have physically strenuous jobs, muscle loss might occur as a result of fasting.

 Taxed muscles soak up macronutrients like dry, thirsty sponges.
-To go too long without nourishing the muscle fibers could mean they are less likely to repair.
+Going too long without nourishing the muscle fibers could make them less likely to repair.
+Studies show that fasting periods can lead to loss of muscle mass if protein intake is insufficient during feeding periods.

 Of course, individual genetic differences play a role: